Click here to open Mailvelope in the Chrome app store. Then click Install. When the confirmation prompt appears, click Install.

 Existing keys can be imported from other applications.
 In the option menu, click Key Management and then Import Key.

-With this function you can select a file on your hard drive with keys, which will be imported into Mailvelope.
+With this feature, you can select a key file on your storage device which will be imported into Mailvelope.

 Paste any keys into the text box in text format as shown above in the Message Formats section.
 Clicking on Import will extract all keys from the text and transfer them into the local keyring.